pingcap/docs/tidb-cloud/serverless-export.md

 - uri: `azure://<account-name>.blob.core.windows.net/<container-name>/<file-path>`
 - access method: a [shared access signature (SAS) token](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) for your Azure Blob Storage container.
 Make sure the SAS token has the `Read` and `Write` permissions on the `Container` and `Object` resources.

-See [Configure External Storage Access for TiDB Serverless](/tidb-cloud/serverless-external-storage.md#configure-azure-blob-access) to learn how to configure the Azure Blob Storage access.
+For more information, see [Configure External Storage Access for TiDB Serverless](/tidb-cloud/serverless-external-storage.md#configure-azure-blob-access).

 > **Note:**
 >